p2panda/handbook/website/docs/specification/data-types/documents.md

 ### 2. Reduction

-- The second and final step is to reduce the linearlised list of operations into a single key-value map by applying the following rules:
+- The second and final step is to reduce the linearised list of operations into a single key-value map by applying the following rules:

   1. Deserialise all fields of the document's CREATE operation to produce a _document view_
   2. If the next operation in the document is an UPDATE operation